-The use of concrete materials in math allows the child to experience the concepts of size, shape and quantity.
-One-to-one correspondence, simple pattern work, numeral symbols, quantity and geometric shapes are introduced in the classroom.
-Activities include peg work, puzzles, counting materials, use of the long number rods, and lessons with the sandpaper numerals.
+The use of concrete materials in math allows the child to experience the concepts of size, shape, and quantity.
+One-to-one correspondence, simple pattern work, numeral symbols, quantity, and geometric shapes are introduced in the classroom.
+Activities include peg work, puzzles, counting materials, use of the long number rods, and lessons with sandpaper numerals.
 Counting and numeral recognition are also reinforced during large group/circle time activities.

 Preschool and Preschool/Kindergarten (ages 3-6)

 The mathematics program introduces concepts in a hands-on, concrete manner before moving to abstraction.
 Each concept is isolated and introduced to the child individually; starting with quantity, then numeral symbol, and then the correspondence between the two.
 This parallels the work in the practical life and sensorial areas that exposes the children to patterning, sequencing, and matching.
 Each new concept is introduced using step-by-step progression.
 After the quantities 1-10 are mastered using a variety of materials, the decimal system is introduced; beginning with work from 1-100.
 This is followed by lessons using the Golden Beads to facilitate understanding of our base 10 system through the thousands.
 Numeral cards correspond to this work that help the child understand place and value.